 The Licensing Act 2003 introduced a system to allow small-scale events to take place at any premises with out a premises licence or designated premises supervisor, called Temporary Event Notice (TEN).

-To apply for a TEN the event organiser will need to complete an application form and serve two copies to the Licensing Authority and one copy to South Wales Police no later than 10 clear working days before the day of the event.
+To apply for a TEN the event organiser will need to complete an application form and serve two copies to the Licensing Authority and one copy to South Wales Police and Environmental Health Officer.
+There are two types of TEN's, a Standard TEN - given no later than 10 working days before the event to which it relates.
+A Late TEN - which is given before 9 & not later than 5 working days before the event.

 No more than 12 TEN’s can be given for one premises per calendar year, subject to the maximum aggregate duration covered by the TEN’s of 15 days per calendar year.